Pulled Pork Mac and Cheese

 - 1 cup shredded smoked cheddar cheese

-- Bring a large pot of salted water to a boil.
-Cook macaroni as directed on the package until al dente, roughly 10 minutes.
+- Bring a large pot of water to a boil.
+Once boiling, add a big handful of salt then add the pasta.
+Cook as directed on the package until al dente, about 9-11 minutes.
 Drain into a colander.

 - While the pasta is cooking, make the sauce.
 In a large skillet over medium heat, melt the butter.
 Add the onion and a pinch of salt then cook for 5 minutes or until soften.
 Add the garlic and cook 1 minute.

 - Stir in the flour to coat and cook 1 minute.
 Slowly whisk in the milk then add the salt.
 Bring to a boil and cook until thickened, about 3-5 minutes.